 School of Nursing and Midwifery (Nursing)

 Richard Clancy is a Conjoint Associate Professor with the School of Nursing.
-His substantive position is with Hunter New England Mental Health, based at the Mater Campus within the Centre for Translational Neuroscience and Mental health.
+His substantive position is with Hunter New England Mental Health, based at the Mater Campus within the Centre for Brain and Mental Health.
 As Nursing Research Fellow for Hunter New England Mental Health, Richard chairs the Mental Health Nursing Research & Practice Development Unit.

 Richard began his nursing career in the Hunter in 1979, specialising in Mental Health and Substance Use between 1992 and 2012.
 Richard's work as a Nursing Research Fellow involves promoting a clinical culture informed by research and pursuing his current research into synthetic cannabis as part of a PhD program of study.Research Expertise